 If you are on the waitlist and/or not yet enrolled in the class, then your absences and tardies count for 50 % compared to students who are enrolled.
-Other penalties associated with not being present because of not being registered are also 50 % . (for example a missed quiz only counts for $\frac{1}{2}$ of a zero grade and not a full zero quiz grade)
+Other penalties associated with not being present because of not being registered are also 50 %. (for example a missed quiz only counts for 1⁄2 of a zero grade and not a full zero quiz grade)

-I will accept 3 students over the class limit up to the end of the second week.
-Please note that usually 3 to 5 students will drop the class during the first two weeks.
+I will accept several students over the class limit up to the end of the second week.